GoogleCloudPlatform/community/resources/templates/ha-vpn-interop-guide-template/index.md

 ## Introduction

 This guide walks you through the process of configuring
-<vendor-name><product-name> for integration with the
-[HA VPN service](https://cloud.google.com/vpn/docs) on GCP.
+\<vendor-name>\<product-name> for integration with the [HA VPN service](https://cloud.google.com/vpn/docs) on GCP.

-For more information about HA VPN, see the
-[Cloud VPN Overview](https://cloud.google.com/compute/docs/vpn/overview).
+For more information about HA or Classic VPN, see the [Cloud VPN Overview](https://cloud.google.com/compute/docs/vpn/overview).

 ## Terminology